MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-an-external-table.md

 * If the external table is partitioned, exported artifacts will be written to their respective directories according to the partition definitions as seen in the [partitioned external table example](#partitioned-external-table-example).
   * If a partition value is null/empty or is an invalid directory value, per the definitions of the target storage, the partition value is replaced with a default value of `__DEFAULT_PARTITION__`.

-* Please see section [failures during export commands](export-data-to-storage.md#failures-during-export-commands) about suggestions to overcome storage errors during export commands.
+* For suggestions to overcome storage errors during export commands, see [failures during export commands](export-data-to-storage.md#failures-during-export-commands).

 ### Number of files